Rumours for Apple's AR headset look to be in full swing, and as such the first thing we'd love to know is a release date.

 Apple AR Headset Release Date Speculation

 An Apple AR/ VR headset is still very much at the rumour and gossip stage, and of course, that means that we can only speculate on when the release date will be.
-However, we're hard at work looking out for any hints for when we may see it, and what it may bring to the table.
+However, we're hard at work looking out for any hints about when we may see it, and what it may bring to the table.

 Apple AR Headset Specs